 Travel Journal for Kids

 To help you get started, I have printable travel journals for kids.
+This one is for preschool and young elementary children.
 All you have to do is print them out and then let them start filling them out.
 There are three different pages you will need to print out.

 Cover Page Printable – This cover page allows your child to take ownership of their travel journal.